The five basic grounds for divorce are the same throughout England, Wales and Northern Ireland:

 - Christians must press for the law and public policy to support reconciliation for couples whose marriages are in difficulty.

 - During the passage of the Family Law Act 1996, Christians sought to extend the period before a ‘no-fault’ divorce could be obtained.
 This would have given more time for couples to work out their differences and save their marriages.
 In the event the 1996 Act’s provisions were never implemented (see below).

 - Many divorced couples know how the divorce process can be like a conveyor belt.
 Even so, a significant number of people change their minds.
 Every year an average of around 10% of husbands or wives drop their divorce petitions.
-Typically this means over 10,000 divorces are dropped per year.22
+Typically this means over 10,000 divorces are dropped per year.
+Of course, not all of these couples will be finally reconciled, but it shows that people are dropping divorce proceedings in very large numbers.
+22

 The 1996 Family Law Act replaced the 1969 Divorce Reform Act with ‘no-fault’ divorce in England and Wales.
 It is a great relief that the ‘no-fault’ divorce provisions of the 1996 Act were repealed without ever coming into force.23 The reason for this is that the pilot schemes showed the Act to be unworkable.

 Under the Act, it would have been easier to get out of a marriage than a hire purchase agreement.

 However, in April 2015 Baroness Hale, Deputy President of the UK Supreme Court again called for the introduction of ‘no-fault’ divorce.24